Matho/smart_ruby_plug/README.md

 Do you want to reduce monthly energy costs of your Starlink Internet connection?

-The project has 4 repositories
+The project has 3 repositories
 - [Matho/smart_ruby_plug](https://github.com/Matho/smart_ruby_plug) - this is main Ruby project
 - [Matho/smart_ruby_plug_c](https://github.com/Matho/smart_ruby_plug_c) - C source code for those, who want to change the drawing on the Raspberry Pi display
 - [Matho/smart_ruby_plug_c_binaries](https://github.com/Matho/smart_ruby_plug_c_binaries) - prebuilded C binaries (.so file) for those, who do not want to build the binary from source code
-- [Matho/smart_ruby_plug_docker](https://github.com/Matho/smart_ruby_plug_docker) - docker files with prebuilded Docker images for the rpi remote control device

 You can find the **demo video** at [this link](http://websupport.matho.sk/smart_plug.webm)